CSTX-1231/Portofolio-Website/README.md

+# About This Project
+This is a basic news website template designed as a beginner project to practice modern web development.
+The project focuses on building a clean and responsive UI for displaying portofolio.
+It is developed using React.js with Vite as the build tool, and styled using Tailwind CSS for fast and efficient UI design.
+This project is currently deployed and hosted on Vercel.

+Most of the projects here are still under progress.
+Started on 17/04/2026.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.